 Use no-salt tomato sauce to lower sodium.

-Move over orange juice, 1 cup bell pepper provides 200% of your daily recommendation of vitamin C.
+Move over orange juice; 1 cup of bell pepper provides 200% of your daily vitamin C recommendation.

 Yes, these simple ingredients create a dynamite peanut butter cookie.
 Sometimes I add chocolate chips too!